Welcome, Newcomers

 As you enter, you will notice an atmosphere of worship

-but whether the church be small or large, elaborate or plain, your
+the church be small or large, elaborate or plain, your eye is carried

-eye is carried to the altar, or holy table, and to the cross.
+to the altar, or holy table, and to the cross.
+So our thoughts

-So our thoughts are taken at once to Christ and to God whose
+are taken at once to Christ and to God whose house the church

-house the church is.
-On or near the altar there are candles to
+is.
+On or near the altar there are candles to remind us

-remind us that Christ is the "Light of the World."
-Often there
+that Christ is the "Light of the World."
+Often there are

-lectern or stand, for the proclamation of the Word; here the
+or stand, for the proclamation of the Word.
+On the other

 side is a pulpit for the preaching the sermon.